kammitama5/kammitama5.github.io/_posts/2017-12-28-Thursday-December-28th.md

   the Nanodegree.
 - I'm really enjoying both.
-- It reminds me of Databases, R, Functional programming, LaTeX, Matlab, Mathematica, all in one *humble bundle* (see what I did there :D)
+- It reminds me of Databases, R, Functional programming, LaTeX, Matlab, Mathematica, all in one *humble bundle* (see what I did there? :D)

+## Things upcoming
+- Finish Data Analysis final two projects on shorter course
+- Go through last two lessons, Cast Studies and Projects on Nanodegree Analysis
+- Finish application for a possible internship
+- Prepare for interview on Monday (I'm on round 2..passed initial HR coding challenge!)

 ## And now..a Retrospective

 - I've been musing about this for a few days...